mattto/docs/resources/faq.md

 **Note:** Steve Faulkner had a [nice writeup](http://blog.paciellogroup.com/2012/07/notes-on-web-components-aria/) on this topic a while back and found that it does.
 See also Marcy Sutton's more recent "[Accessibility and the Shadow DOM](http://substantial.com/blog/2014/02/05/accessibility-and-the-shadow-dom/)".

 A common mis-conception is that the Shadow DOM doesn't play nicely with assistive technologies.
-The reality is that the Shadow DOM can in fact be traversed and any node with Shadow DOM has a `shadowRoot` property which points to it's shadow document.
+The reality is that the Shadow DOM can in fact be traversed and any node with Shadow DOM has a `shadowRoot` property which points to its shadow document.
 Most assistive technologies hook directly into the browsers rendering tree, so they just see the fully composed tree.

 In fact, if you inspect one of the native HTML elements that use Shadow DOM, `<input type="date">` for example, you'll notice aria attributes inside the tree: